Concept Viz logo

 Key Elements of a Sequence Diagram

 Every sequence diagram is built from a set of core elements.
 Actors represent external entities (users, external systems) that initiate interactions, drawn as stick figures.
 Lifelines are vertical dashed lines extending downward from each participant, representing their existence over time.
 Messages are horizontal arrows between lifelines — solid arrows for synchronous calls, dashed arrows for return messages, and half-arrowheads for asynchronous messages.
-Activation bars (thin rectangles on lifelines) show when a participant is executing.
-Combined fragments such as alt (if/else), opt (optional), loop, par (parallel), and break model control flow logic.
-Self-messages (arrows from a lifeline back to itself) represent internal processing.
-Understanding these elements lets you read and create sequence diagrams that accurately model any system interaction.
+Activation bars show when a participant is executing.
+Combined fragments such as alt, opt, loop, and par model control flow logic.

 Best Practices for Sequence Diagrams